isbadawi/isbadawi.github.io/source/_posts/2013-04-23-writing-a-code-coverage-tool.markdown

 comments: true
 categories: [code, java, coverage]
 ---

+*Disclaimer: I'm not quite sure who the audience is for this.
+I guess it's describing a little weekend project I put together, but it's also written kind of like a tutorial, so you can maybe follow along.
+I don't think it's particularly beginner-friendly, though.
+Some knowledge of Java is assumed, but not much.
+The code is available [on github](https://github.com/isbadawi/coverage-example).*

 Code coverage measures roughly how much, and which parts, of the source code of a program were exercised in a given execution of that program (or more often, during the execution of a test suite for that